Bandaanusha/msvsdcmp/README.md

 ```
-VTH is hysteresis voltage.
+VHYST is hysteresis voltage.
 It is the difference between the higher-level trip value (VH) and the lower-level trip value (VL)
-VTH= VH - VL
+VHYST= VH - VL
-VTH defines the width of hysteresis.
+VHYST defines the width of hysteresis.
 At Ihyst=10uA it has more hysteresis compared with the Ihyst=0.2 or 0.8 uA
 ```

 ### Transfer Characteristics